semrush/intergalactic/website/docs/components/divider/divider.md

 @## Description

-**Divider** is a component we use to separate content/components visually and in a semantic way.
+**Divider** is a component for separating content/components visually and in a semantic way.

 @## Types

-The divider has a secondary type, which is a dashed line.
-Typically, it is needed to emphasize the connection between two parts of the content. _PanelSummary is an example of this._
+Divider has two types: `primary` and `secondary`.
+Secondary type helps to separate and show the connection between two parts of the content.

-The color of the divider is specified in [Variables](/style/variables/#a7af23): `--gray-200`.

 |        | Appearance                           | Styles                           |
 | ------ | ------------------------------------ | -------------------------------- |
 | solid  | ![solid-divider](static/solid.png)   | `border: 1px solid --gray-200;`  |
 | dashed | ![dashed-divider](static/dashed.png) | `border: 1px dashed --gray-200;` |

-@## The orientation of the divider is specified in
+@## Orientation

 |            | Example                                         |
 | ---------- | ----------------------------------------------- |